TsukiSky/50.003ESC_Mini_Campaign/README.md

 If you want to **specify columns to be compared**, run `java fileA fileB fileO [cols]`.

-For example, `java fileA.csv fileB.csv flieO.csv "\"#ID\"" "\"Account No.\"" ` will only compare the difference of fileA.csv and fileB.csv in column \"#ID\" and \"Account No.\" and output the result in fileO.csv.
+For example, `java fileA.csv fileB.csv flieO.csv "\"#ID\"" "\"Account No.\"" ` will only compare the difference between fileA.csv and fileB.csv in column \"#ID\" and \"Account No.\" and output the result in fileO.csv.

 * `cols`: names of columns to compare.